 Last year was a tough one for my reading pile.
 I didn’t make much of a dent in it, which I accepted as a trade-off for expanding my social circle.
 A good deal, but I missed books.
 And I struggled to find time to get words on the page too.
 Every year I hope to have a book or two of my own completed, and every year the rough drafts sit mocking me with their refusal to reach the end of their tales.

 I get it.
 We need to interact with people.
 We need to give fodder to life in order to birth inspiration on the page.
 I know.
 But I happen to have a few more books read so far this year and several more words on the page.
-I am pretty pleased with both of those accomplishments.
-Of course, my social life has been a little quieter in the interim.
+My word flow is way improved and I am pretty pleased with that.
+Of course, my social life has been a little quieter in the interim, but lets ignore that for the moment.

 Time Management of Words